-For 2022, the terminal run1 forecast for Stikine River sockeye salmon is 63,000 fish, which constitutes a below average run size.
-For comparison, the 10-year average total Stikine River sockeye salmon terminal run size is approximately 118,000 fish; the 10-yr average excluding Tuya stock is approximately 99,000 fish.
-The 2022 forecast includes approximately 12,000 wild Tahltan (19%), 30,000 enhanced Tahltan (48%), and 21,000 mainstem sockeye salmon (33%).
+For 2023, the terminal run1 forecast for Stikine River sockeye salmon is 86,000 fish, which constitutes a below average run size.
+For comparison, the 10-year average total Stikine River sockeye salmon terminal run size is approximately 103,000 fish.
+The 2023 forecast includes approximately 18,000 wild Tahltan (21%), 39,000 enhanced Tahltan (39%), and 29,000 mainstem sockeye salmon (34%).

-The 2022 overall Stikine River sockeye salmon prediction is based on the following components:
+The 2023 overall Stikine River sockeye salmon prediction is based on the following components:

-- 1. A forecast of approximately 42,000 Tahltan natural origin and enhanced sockeye salmon of which 30,000 fish are expected from the enhancement project, and 12,000 fish are expected from natural spawners.
-This forecast is based on a smolt model in which the 2-year average (2017-2021) age specific marine survival is applied to the number of smolts that emigrated from Tahltan Lake in 2019 and 2020.
+- 1. A forecast of approximately 57,000 Tahltan natural origin and enhanced sockeye salmon of which 39,000 fish are expected from the enhancement project, and 18,000 fish are expected from natural spawners.
+This forecast is based on a smolt model in which the 3-year average (2020-2022) age specific marine survival is applied to the number of smolts that emigrated from Tahltan Lake in 2020 and 2021.
 The smolt forecast has been more accurate than the sibling forecast in recent years. - 2.
-A forecast of approximately 21,000 mainstem sockeye salmon.
+A forecast of approximately 29,000 mainstem sockeye salmon.
 This forecast is based on a stock-recruitment model that is adjusted by the average model error over the past 5 years.
-In the past, a sibling model, based on the relationships between sibling 4 and 5-year old fish performed better than other models.
-Because of limited fishing opportunities for mainstem stocks in 2019 and 2020, it was not possible to reliably determine the abundance of specific age classes and as a result it was not reasonable to use the sibling model for 2022 forecasts.
+Historically, a sibling model, based on the relationships between sibling 4 and 5-year old fish performed better than other models.
+As a result of limited fishing opportunities for mainstem stocks in 2019 to 2022, it was not possible to reliably determine the abundance of specific age classes; use of a sibling model was not considered reasonable for 2023 forecasts.

-Due to fluctuations in survival of Stikine River sockeye salmon, there is a high level of uncertainty in the preseason forecasts.
+Fluctuations in survival of Stikine River sockeye salmon result ins a high level of uncertainty in the preseason forecasts.
 There have been wide discrepancies between past forecasts and postseason run size estimates.
 Performance of preseason forecasts relative to final postseason estimates is summarized in Table 3.
 Despite the uncertainty in preseason forecasts, they are useful when used in concert with CPUE for management until inseason data becomes available for inseason run size projections.